delta-io/delta/PROTOCOL.md

 }
 ```

-A table that is using Table Features only for writers:
+A table that is using table features only for writers:
 ```json
 {
   "protocol":{